phetsims/phet-info/doc/phet-software-design-patterns.md

 extensive use of the strategy pattern is Gene Expression Essentials.
 This simulation depicts the basic process of DNA transcriptions by showing how various biomolecules interact to transcribe and translate the information encoded in DNA molecules into proteins needed by the cells.
 The strategy pattern was used in several places in this sim, but the most extensive use was for controlling how the biomolecules moved.
-In some cases, they need to move around rangomly.
-In others, they need to move directly to a particular location.
-In yet another, they had to appear that they were moving somewhat randomly, but ultimately arriving at a destination.
-This was accomplished by having the biomolecules use a set of "motion strategies" that were switched when the motion of the biomolecule needed to change.
+In some cases, biomolecules need to move around randomly.
+In other situations, they need to move directly to a particular location.
+In other cases, biomolecules need to appear that they are moving somewhat randomly while ultimately arriving at a destination.
+This was accomplished by having the biomolecules use a set of "motion strategies" that were switched when the motion behavior of the biomolecule needed to change.

 In this case, there is an abstract base class called `MotionStrategy` (in Java, this would probably be an interface).
-The main method in that class that was intended to be overridden in all subclasses determined the next position of the client element, and looks like this:
+A method in this class is intended to be overridden in all subclasses, and its purpose is to determine the next position of the client element.
+The code looks like this:

 ```js
 /**